monkeydsandy/Sales-analysis-using-PowerBi-and-Excel/README.md

 1. Connecting Database with Power BI Desktop.
 2. Analyzing the tables and relations.
-3. Data Cleaning using Power Query Editor with DAX (Data Analysis Expressions).
+3. Data Cleaning and ETL using Power Query Editor with DAX (Data Analysis Expressions).
 4. Developing an Interactive BI Dashboard / Report.